el-bob-o/FFXIAddons-1/autowsmb/README.md

 Sets priority for spells to burst with.
 Will go in order of input and check elements.

+## //awsmb spam (on/off)

+Starts/Stops spamming opener ws

+## //awsmb am3 (on/off)

+Holds/Don't hold until 3000TP to trigger AM3.
+Will use open ws for AM3.")

 ## SC Example

 1. //awsmb setopenws Primal Rend,1750